DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 ![png](classification_sensitivity_specificity_files/classification_sensitivity_specificity_28_1.png)

 Notice that as we move from left to right across the curve, sensitivity increases and the specificity decreases.
-Generally, the best classification threshold corresponds to high sensitivity and specificity (low false positive rate), so points in the northwest corner of the plot are preferable.
+Generally, the best classification threshold corresponds to high sensitivity and specificity (low false positive rate), so points in or close to the northwest corner of the plot are preferable.

 Let's examine the four corners of the plot:
 * (0, 0): Sensitivity $= 0$, so the model has no true positives, but specificity $=1$, which means that all data points in the negative class are correctly labeled.
 (0,0) maps to the classification threshold $c = 1.0$, which has the same effect as `ham_only` since no email can have a probability greater than $1.0$.